 Dine & Wine

-A Perfect Meal for A Summer Day Inspired by Art
+A Perfect Meal for a Summer Day Inspired by Art

-Marina Kochetkova 13 June 2020 min Read
+Marina Kochetkova 22 July 2024 min Read

 French impressionists inspired Sargent to explore the effects of light and shadow.
-As a result, his loose brushwork and muted color palette, accentuated by bright white, remind us of the paintings of Degas and Manet.
+As a result, his loose brushwork and muted color palette, accentuated by bright white, remind us of the paintings of Edgar Degas and Édouard Manet.
 Filled with ceramics, crystal, crisp white linens, and shimmering silver, The Breakfast Table captures the look and feel of the well-appointed French apartment.

-John Singer Sargent, The Breakfast Table, detail, 1883-1884, Harvard Art Museums, Cambridge, Massachusetts, USA.
+John Singer Sargent, The Breakfast Table, 1883-1884, Harvard Art Museums, Cambridge, MA, USA.

 The tradition of breakfast as we know it today started in the 18th century.
 Before the French Revolution of 1789, breakfast was the meal of workers.
-In the rural society, farmers generally had a cup of black coffee on waking, then a bowl of soup and a few hours later a morning snack or casse-croûte.
+In rural society, farmers generally had a cup of black coffee on waking, then a bowl of soup, and a few hours later a morning snack or casse-croûte.
 It included a loaf of bread with cheese or pork meat and wine.
 The crust had to be broken, therefore crispy food was linked with the morning meal.
 The French term petit déjeuner, or breakfast, was introduced at the end of the 19th century and the current three meals pattern was set up.

 The Perfect Summer Meal